Multi-channel design for Suzuki UK

 Increasing the scope of our work allows Suzuki to present a more unified online presence which we continue to refine with them.

-Qualitative research, sketching, prototyping, information architecture, product design, visual design, interaction design.
+Qualitative research, data analysis, sketching, prototyping, information architecture, product design, visual design, interaction design, multivariate testing.

 Two-weekly research and iterative design sprints.